fluffle/goirc/README.md

 the messages from the IRC server, so you have to handle e.g. "332" for `RPL_TOPIC` to get the topic for a channel.

-The vast majority of handlers implemented within the framework implement state tracking of all nicks in channels that the client is also present in.
+The vast majority of handlers implemented within the framework deal with state tracking of all nicks in any channels that the client is also present in.
 It's likely that this state tracking will become optional in the near future.

 ### Misc.